See Hear

-See Hear is a monthly magazine programme for deaf and hard-of-hearing people in the United Kingdom, broadcast on Wednesday mornings at 8.00am.
+See Hear is a monthly magazine programme for deaf and hard-of-hearing people in the United Kingdom, broadcast on BBC Two at various times of the year currently at 1pm.
 The programme focuses on the British and the worldwide deaf community and covers a broad range of topics from areas such as education, deaf people's rights, technology and language.

-The programme is presented entirely in BSL and is broadcast with voice-over and subtitles in English.
+The programme is presented entirely in BSL and is broadcast with voice-over (until Series 43) and subtitles in English.
 This allows both deaf and hearing people (who may be learning sign language) to understand the programme.
-See Hear is currently the fifth longest-running BBC programme.
+See Hear is currently the thirty-second longest-running BBC programme.

 History

 1980s

 See Hear was launched on BBC1 on 11 October 1981, initially as a series of 20 programmes.
 It was broadcast with open subtitles, and was presented in sign by Martin Colville, a hearing CODA, and a Deaf presenter Maggie Woolley.
-The programme was originally broadcast on Sunday afternoons during lunchtime.
+The programme was originally broadcast at lunchtime on Sundays.
 As the series went from strength to strength different topics, such as discussions, chat shows, and special editions focussing on technology and education for Deaf people were added that ran alongside the original magazine.
+Some of the other early presenters included: Wendy Daunt, Gerry Hughes, Gloria Pullen and Mika Broje.

-Over the years See Hear's appeal within the Deaf community increased, and with it the involvement of Clive Mason, the series' longest serving presenter who joined in 1984.
+Over the years, See Hear's appeal within the Deaf community increased, and with it the involvement of Clive Mason, the series' longest serving presenter who joined in 1984.
 Clive was prominently involved with the See Hear Christmas and pantomime specials written by Terry Ruane and the late Dorothy Miles, two deaf people with strong backgrounds in Theatre.
-By the late 1980s the show was focussed on the important issues and concerns of members of the Deaf community.
+By the late 1980s the show was focussed on the important issues and concerns of members of the Deaf community and by 1987, the programme was BSL-presented.
 As the show's popularity grew more Deaf staff were recruited to work on the show, both behind the scenes as well as in front of the camera.
 As the show neared its 10th anniversary, the BBC, along with other Deaf organisations felt that it needed a change to keep it fresh.

 See Hear took a brief hiatus from broadcast, while the format of the show was revamped.
 The new format had a broader scope than the previous one, because the producers felt that Deaf people were interested in different activities and experiences outside of their own community.
 When See Hear was broadcast following the new format the audience almost doubled.
 The new format was a success, and with this the BBC recognised BSL as a language.